facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 ## Sending Accessibility Events <div class="label android">Android</div>

 Sometimes it is useful to trigger an accessibility event on a UI component (i.e. when a custom view appears on a screen or set accessibility focus to a view).
 Native UIManager module exposes a method ‘sendAccessibilityEvent’ for this purpose.
-It takes two arguments: view tag and a type of an event.
-The supported event types are `typeWindowStateChanged`, `typeViewFocused` and `typeViewClicked`.
+It takes two arguments: a view tag and a type of event.
+The supported event types are `typeWindowStateChanged`, `typeViewFocused`, and `typeViewClicked`.

 ```tsx
 import {Platform, UIManager, findNodeHandle} from 'react-native';